lucystevens/Proton/README.md

 		this.multipleConstructor = multipleConstructor;
 	}

+or through annotating fields with `@Inject` as shown above for objects.

-Ensure that you don't have any circular dependencies when defining them like this.
+Ensure that you don't have any circular dependencies when defining dependencies within dependencies!

 #### Registering external dependencies